(Last Update: 03/23/2024)

 - Mandibular Advancement Devices (MADs): These devices gently push the lower jaw forward, enlarging the airway and reducing sleep apnea symptoms.
 For those with tinnitus, MADs can offer a quieter, more comfortable alternative to CPAP therapy.

 - Tongue-Retaining Devices (TRDs): TRDs hold the tongue in place to keep the airway open.
-They are less intrusive and can be easier for some patients to tolerate.
+They are less intrusive and can be easier for some sleep apnea patients patients to tolerate.

 Surgical Interventions